Maeyanie/tsproxy/README.md

 - Supports HTTPS, as much as a transparent proxy can

 ### Usage ###
-- Compile with "make"
+- Compile with "make".
+The SSL binaries will fail to compile without GnuTLS installed, but the normal should be fine.
 - Edit the config file (sample is provided)
 - Run the version you want.
 The "s" suffix supports SSL, the "d" suffix daemonizes.
 - Redirect packets with something like: iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to 8888
 - You can redirect packets from the OUTPUT chain too, but be careful not to cause an infinite loop
 - While running, a SIGINT (Ctrl-C) or SIGTERM (kill) once will start a clean shutdown.
 A second will exit immediately

+### Supported Platforms ###
+While tsproxy has only been tested on Linux x86 and x64, it should theoretically work on almost any POSIX system with a C compiler, including Cygwin.
+Platforms without iptables will have to find another way to redirect packets, though they could be redirected from another system.
+Some editing of the Makefile may be required.

 ### HTTPS ###
-HTTPS is supported, but is a bit ugly.
+HTTPS is supported via GnuTLS, but is a bit ugly.
 The protocol is designed to defeat man-in-the-middle attacks, and that is effectively what a transparent proxy does.

 To use HTTPS, you will need a X.509 key and certificate with CA capability.
 Generating your own will work,